MagaluCloud/magalu/mgc/cli/docs/block-storage/volumes/retype.md

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-    --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
-Akin to '! get -w'
 -h, --help                   help for retype
     --id uuid                Id (required)
     --new-type object        New Type (at least one of: single property: id or single property: name)
                              Use --new-type=help for more details (required)
     --new-type.id string     New Type: Id (min character count: 1)
                              This is the same as '--new-type=id:string'.
     --new-type.name string   New Type: Name (between 1 and 255 characters)
                              This is the same as '--new-type=name:string'.
 -v, --version                version for retype
 ```

 ## Global Flags: